fepitre/qubes-builderv2/README.md

 a fresh and new cage will be used.
 It remains only the signing and publishing process being executed locally and not inside a cage.
 This is to be improved in the future.

-For now, only Docker or Podman executor is available and Qubes OS DispVM is coming really soon.
-Only Docker executor inside a Fedora/Debian AppVM has been used by the author for validating the current development.
+For now, only Docker, Podman, Local and Qubes executors are available.
+Only Docker, Local and Qubes executors inside a Fedora/Debian AppVM have been used by the author for validating the current development.

 ## How-to